dpgonaws/sunbirdrc2-deployment-aws/documentation/03-Post-Installation-Procedure.md

 ## Project Setup and Keycloak Configuration

-This README provides instructions for verifying EKS cluster including pod, deployment and services.
-It also includes steps for configuring Keycloak after its installation and generate the admin client credentials to run registry service.
+This README provides instructions for verifying EKS cluster including pods, deployments and services.
+It also includes steps for configuring Keycloak after its installation and generating the admin client credentials to run registry service.

 ### 1. Check Pod and Service Status